Sounds of Tinnitus

 Since tinnitus produces such a great range of sounds and each person experiences it a little differently, audiologists must customize their tinnitus treatments and support.
 At Sound Relief Hearing Center, we understand how difficult it can be to live with tinnitus, and we know that many people don’t fully comprehend the condition.
 We aim to educate people, helping them better understand the varying sounds of tinnitus, the cause of the condition, and possible treatment options.
 In addition, we can successfully treat those suffering from tinnitus using reliable, evidence-based solutions.

-Samples of the Sounds of Tinnitus
+Sample the Sounds of Tinnitus

 We have provided several samples of different sounds that people with tinnitus may hear.
 By listening to the brief clips, you can learn what tinnitus sounds like and attempt to understand what it is like to struggle with tinnitus every day.
 Consider playing these sounds for your family, your friends, your primary physician, your hearing specialist, or anyone else you know who is interested in learning about how tinnitus affects people.
 However, please keep in mind that the provided examples represent just a few of the condition’s various manifestations.